2009–10 CJHL season

-The 2009–10 CJHL season is the 49th season of the Central Junior Hockey League (CJHL).
+The 2009–10 CJHL season was the 49th season of the Central Junior Hockey League (CJHL).
 The twelve teams of the CJHL played 62-game schedules.

 In March 2010, the top teams of the league played down for the Bogart Cup, the CJHL championship.
 The winner of the Bogart Cup competed in the Eastern Canadian Junior "A" championship, the Fred Page Cup.
 If successful against the winners of the Quebec Junior AAA Hockey League and Maritime Hockey League, the champion would then move on to play in the Canadian Junior Hockey League championship, the 2010 Royal Bank Cup.